 One final element in proving a slip-and-fall accident is causation.
 This element means the property owner’s negligence was the direct cause of your injuries and damages.
 When a property owner admits a hazard is present and does nothing about it, their next defense is to say your injuries resulted from something else.
-A New Jersey slip and fall lawyer must prove the hazardous condition was the cause of your injuries and nothing else.
+A slip and fall lawyer must prove the hazardous condition was the cause of your injuries and nothing else.

 There are other defenses that you may face that are designed to keep you from getting a settlement check.
 The insurance company or defendant may claim that: